London Retailing and Buying

-The cost of the program is TBD.
+The cost of the program is $3,500.
 Students will be informed of the final cost prior to being asked to commit to the program.
 This program fee covers round-trip airfare from an NYC airport, in-country transportation, accommodation for the duration of the program, entrance fees for cultural and business visits, some meals, and tuition for the 3 credits earned.
 Participants may incur the following approximate costs:

 - Non-included meals: $300